 30 Informational Writing Prompts for Students

-- In the autumn, the green leaves on the trees change to a variety of different colors.
+- In autumn, the green leaves on the trees change to a variety of different colors.
 What causes this to happen?

 - Think about the fact that newspapers are becoming less popular these days and write about what places people get their current events news from instead.